DmitriiShubin/SBD/README.md

 # Example and benchmarks

-Typically, the following approach allows fine-tuning the model by 1-3%.

-The following example demonstrates the perfomance of the approach.
+The following example demonstrates the perfomance of the approach, which is about of 1-3% improvement of the quality.

+**Objective**

+- Binary classification

+-Target metric is ROC-AUC score

+**Data**

 The dataset contains samples of Abnormal and Normal Electrocardiography (ECG) heartbeats.

-The objective: binary classification; target metric - ROC-AUC score.

-The dataset is split into test and train set; 4046 data samples in each.
+It is splitted into test and train set; 4046 data samples in each.

 Labels are ideally balanced to make the ROC-AUC less robust for performance evaluation.

-Results of the run are represented below:
+There were 3 experiments for the training:
+1. training the model of the original dataset
+2. Training the model with added Gaussian White Noise with STD = 0.05
+3. Training the model with the White noise and applying SBD approach

+**All scores were estimated in the Test set only.**

+**Model**

+The model has 3 channels, with different sizes of kernels, which means this model is optimized to analyse both "quick" and "slow" changes in the input sequence.

+**Results**

+**Experiment #1, Learning rate = 1e-3:

 | Condition             | ROC-AUC             |
 | --------------------- | ------------------- |